 Right now, when it comes to amenities in proximity to a building, at the top of Buyers' lists are retailers that sell what's essential, like food, libations, and home necessities for utility and decor.
 I've also found that proximity to bike lanes and cycling paths, and expansive public green spaces with off-leash dog zones, outdoor farmer's markets, and natural eco-systems where it's easy and accessible to get away from the maddening crowds, is more on the radar of Buyers than pre-pandemic.

-It is these high-rise high-density towers that are most prone to dropping values due to an oversupply of this product, in part because of the City of Toronto policy restrictions on what can be posted on Airbnb (now limited to owner-occupied units as explained in my Dear Urbaneer: So Why Are There New Airbnb Regulations For Toronto?), and because these buildings have higher incidences of COVID-19.
-These two factors, in particular, have led to the retraction of Mom and Pop investors from the market, plus the decline of first-time buyers actively looking who are less financially secure and more prone to job insecurity.
+It is these towers that are most prone to volatility due to an oversupply of this product, in part because of the City of Toronto policy restrictions on what can be posted on Airbnb (now limited to owner-occupied units as explained in my Dear Urbaneer: So Why Are There New Airbnb Regulations For Toronto?), and because these buildings have higher incidences of COVID-19.
+These two factors, in particular, have led to some pause by Mom and Pop investors from the market, plus the decline of first-time buyers actively looking who are less financially secure and more prone to job insecurity.